 • Congress must urge the Administration to end the “zero tolerance” policy, which remains in force, and immediately reunify all separated families.
 The Administration can end “zero tolerance” at any time, without legislation.
 Separating children inflicts irreparable psychological trauma on both parents and children, many of whom have already experienced trauma.
 Most of these families are fleeing violence or coercion in El Salvador, Honduras, and Guatemala, countries with the world’s highest murder rates.
 In the face of such suffering, the United States should maintain support for fair and generous immigration policies as an expression of our country’s core value of refugee protection.

-• Members must not increase funding for family detention and reject all proposals that would expand child detention, with or without their parents.
+• Members should decrease funding for enforcement and family detention, and reject all proposals that would expand child detention, with or without their parents.
 Jailing asylum seekers and children is inhumane and cruel.
 The Administration is pushing Congress to overturn the health and welfare standards that protect children from long-term detention so that Immigration and Customs Enforcement (ICE) can jail families indefinitely, despite widespread opposition from medical professionals and ongoing reports of abuse.

 • Congress must enhance oversight and accountability of immigration enforcement agencies.
 A recent Inspector General report found that ICE’s inspections and monitoring of detention facilities are ineffective and inadequate, which is particularly disturbing given the long-term pattern and severity of abuse allegations in immigration detention.
 JCPA is also concerned about ICE’s failure to keep records of the people it was separating and where it sent them, with no reunification plan in place.
 The agency’s practices have forced absurd policies, such as toddlers representing themselves in immigration court and officials deporting hundreds of parents without their children.
 There are also pending lawsuits alleging that ICE and CBP agents routinely engage in fraud and abuse to expedite deportations and prevent immigrants from applying for asylum.